-The importance of interior design in our homes has been highlighted by the multiple lockdowns that we’ve all been through.
+The importance of built in cabinetry and interior design in our homes has been highlighted by the multiple lockdowns that we’ve all been through.
 Whether you had to suddenly make your space conducive to remote work, or find ways to keep the kids entertained, many have realized their space doesn’t have the aesthetic or practical qualities they desire.
 As we simply don’t know when the next pandemic will be, it is wise to utilize this time now to make desired changes to your space.

 Freestanding cabinetry is generally the most common type of cabinets in homes across America.
 This is because it can come in a range of different styles and prices, and for those who rent it can be important to be able to take your furniture with you.
 Although for those who own their own home, freestanding furniture can take up precious space which could be better utilized.

 Put simply, aesthetics are how things look, and practicality is how they can be used.
-When it comes to built-in cabinetry, we need to consider both values separately as they offer different benefits.
+When it comes to built in cabinetry, we need to consider both values separately as they offer different benefits.

 Like the variability in the aesthetic value, the practical value of built-in cabinetry is completely dependent on your desired use for it.
 Different rooms can benefit from various kinds of built-in cabinets, so figure out which rooms you think would benefit from extra cabinets.